ch1ck3n-ovo/GenshinThirdPerson/README.md

 ## 🛠 Compatibility
 - **Minecraft**: 1.21+
 - **Fabric API Required**
-- **Not Compatible with all mods**: For example: Sodium, Iris Shader, etc.
+- **Not Compatible With All Mods**: For example: Sodium, Iris Shader, etc.
 - **Other Mods**: May conflict with other camera movement mods.

 ## 🚀 Future Plans
-- Support for Forge & Quilt
+- Make its camera more like Genshin Impact
 - More customizable transition effects
 - Multiplayer improvements